Skip to main content

 Grenade Launchers

-A launcher may be carried as a standalone weapon or attached to another weapon of equal or greater weight.
+A launcher may be carried alone or attached to another weapon of equal or greater weight.

-As an attachment, increase the other weapon’s Minimum Strength by one step.
+As an attachment, increase the host weapon’s Minimum Strength by one step.

-The launcher has an electronic selector that lets the user choose which round fires from the magazine as a limited free action.
+The launcher includes a selector allowing the user to choose the next loaded round as a limited free action.

 Grenade Notes

-Beehive Rounds: A grenade launcher may fire a shell filled with shrapnel that attacks in a Cone Template.
+Beehive Rounds: A grenade launcher may fire a shell filled with directional fragmentation that attacks in a Cone Template.

-Warheads: Standard grenades may be upgraded with EMP, High Explosive, Incendiary, Phase, Plasma, Smoke, Stun, and Time warheads.
+Warheads: Grenades may be fitted with EMP, High Explosive, Incendiary, Phase, Plasma, Smoke, Stun, or Time warheads.

 Gyrojets

-In smart-fire mode, the gyrojet becomes a Guided Weapon and uses Electronics.
+In dumb-fire mode, attacks use Shooting as normal.
+In smart-fire mode, the round becomes a Guided Weapon and uses Electronics.

 Gyrojet Table